 I've always enjoyed learning about math, science, and engineering.
 When I became a Math Center Tutor at the university I attended, my passion for teaching mathematics equaled my passion for the subject itself.
 During those last two years at college, I spent several hours a week tutoring in subjects ranging from Pre-Calculus to Linear Algebra.
-My weekly tutoring shifts had a mix of walk-in tutoring sessions and private appointments.
+My weekly tutoring shifts were a mixture of walk-in sessions and private appointments.

 What do I get out of tutoring?
 I owe much of my academic success to the professors who taught and inspired me.
-To have this ability, to make a difference in a student's path in education, is a very powerful thing.
+Having the opportunity to have a positive influence and to make a difference in a student's path in education is very rewarding.
 In general, I believe that identifying how you can help others, and set your heart into doing so, is one of the most satisfying things in life.
-Regardless of the subject or the student, this is the essence of tutoring.

-My particular methods for tutoring math revolve around challenging you to approach the problem with an analytical and logical mindset.
-If I know the solution to the problem at a glance, I will not simply demonstrate the solution to you.
-If the solution isn???t so obvious (perhaps a tricky word problem), we???ll work through it together.
-Either way, I think it???s essential for you to understand the concepts behind the subject, rather than idly performing the computations needed to arrive at an answer.
-Throughout this process, I do my best to tailor my explanations to your learning style and pinpoint what part of the problem you find challenging.
-My passion for math, teaching others, and my philosophy with learning math is what sets me apart as a tutor.
+My particular methods for tutoring revolve around tailoring my guidance and explanations to the student's learning style.
+If I know the solution to the problem at a glance, I will not simply demonstrate the solution.
+If the solution isn't so obvious (perhaps a tricky word problem), we'll work through it together.
+Either way, I think it's essential for the student to understand the concepts behind the subject, rather than idly performing the computations needed to arrive at an answer.

 Undergraduate Degree: Western New England University - Bachelors, Computer Engineering - Minor in Mathematical Sciences